 Please make sure to visit the National Museum of Scotland's website for more information on their fabulous collections and how you can plan a visit; it's an absolute must-do attraction for all visitors to Edinburgh.

 St Andrew and Scotland’s Most Magnificent Cathedral

 We now return to our story about St Andrew’s relics.
 One of the most significant places that was created to honour St Andrew was the cathedral named after him.
-The ruins of the Cathedral are now located in the town of St Andrews which also has a castle and university all named after the patron saint (I will be doing future posts on those respectively).
+The ruins of the Cathedral are now located in the town of St Andrews which also has a castle and university all named after the patron saint.
 It is important to note that the history of the site dates to at least the 700s.
 Additionally, there was a church, St Rule’s, that came before the cathedral named after St Andrew.
 According to Historic Scotland, “the dating of St Rule’s is one of the great problems of Scottish architectural history…However, most of the architecture at St Rule’s appears to date from after 1123…”.
 What is significant about St Rule’s is that during its time, it was the place where St Andrew’s relics were originally kept.
 In fact, the church had a tower over 30m (100ft) high, that “would have served as a beacon for pilgrims heading for the shrine of St Andrew”.